bacalhau-project/docs.bacalhau.org/docs/references/cli/index.md

 # Commands CLI (Experimental)

 :::caution
 The following commands refer to experimental bacalhau cli version `v1.1.0`.
 Experimental means that the commands are not stable and may change in future versions.
-More stable, with limited functionality commands are documented [here](/all-flags).
+More stable commands, with limited functionality, are documented [here](/all-flags).
 :::

 :::info